 Baptized 2 June 1689, Jean Lepage only married 15 July 1723 with Marie Gagnon, daughter of Jean Gagnon and Anne Mesny.

 René-Louis becomes captain of a ship.
 He was the only one to get married in Quebec City.
-On 6 July 1725, he married Marie-Thérèse Bisson, born of Antoine and Ursule Tru.
-The genealogist Tanguay assigns them 6 children, all born in Quebec.
-After the death of René-Louis, Thérèse Bisson married the widower Jean Vallée, the 12 January 1739, in Quebec City.
+6 July 1725, he married Marie-Thérèse Bisson, born of Antoine and Ursule Tru.
+The genealogist Tanguay attributes to them 6 children, all born in Quebec.
+After the death of René-Louis, Thérèse Bisson married the widower Jean Vallée, 12 January 1739, in Quebec City.

 Page at the King's Court

 The pioneers Lepage and associates changed one day to become pages at the court of the celestial king.
 Constance, wife of François Garinet, left first.
 She was buried on 18 August 1688.
 Reine Lory, after 1696, no longer appears in our registers here below.

 Sébastienne Loignon, 49 years, died 2 December 1702 in Saint-François, perhaps victim of the famous epidemic that began to wreak havoc in the region of Quebec.
 Jacques Beaudoin and Louis Juchereau, sieur of Saint-Denis, were the witnesses of his funeral, on Sunday 3 December.
 She left orphaned a toddler aged 3 years, Mary Magdalene.

 Louis Lepage survived his wife for about 8 years.
 His body was buried in the cemetery of Saint-François, November 27 1710.
 The visiting priest Pierre-Joseph-Thierry Hazeur only signed his name in the register after the deceased.
 This is a summary burial act!